ickb/proposal/README.md

 #### Match Limit Order

-In Match transactions the allowed input limit OrderData variants are MintOrderData and MatchOrderData.
-While the allowed output variant is MatchOrderData.
+In Match transactions the allowed input limit `OrderData` variants are `MintOrderData` and `MatchOrderData`.
+While the only allowed output variant is `MatchOrderData`.

+The only difference between `MintOrderData` and `MatchOrderData` is that `padding` and `master_distance` are discarded in favour of `master_outpoint`, which keeps track of original master outpoint of the matched order.

 Validation rules:

 - `in_ckb * ckb_multiplier + in_udt * udt_multiplier <= out_ckb * ckb_multiplier + out_udt * udt_multiplier`
 - `in_wanted_asset + 2^log_min_match <= out_wanted_asset`
+- An order already completely fulfilled cannot be matched.
+- Only `MatchOrderData` variant of `OrderData` is allowed as the matched order in output.
+- Implicit Master outpoint must be equal between input and its matched output order:
+    1. If input `OrderData` is the variant `MintOrderData`, then input order `outpoint.tx_hash` must be equal to its matched output order `master_outpoint.tx_hash`.
+Additionally, input order `outpoint.index + master_distance` must be equal to its matched output order `master_outpoint.index`.
-- excluding the first 16 bytes that encode the amount, the rest of data bytes must be equal between input and output order.
+    2. If input `OrderData` is the variant `MatchOrderData`, then `master_outpoint` must be equal between input and its matched output order.
-- An order already completely fulfilled is not allowed as input order.
+- `ckb_to_udt`, `udt_to_ckb` and `ckb_min_match_log`must be equal between input and its matched output order.
-- MintOrderData is not allowed as output order.
+- Additional cell data is not allowed in order cells.

 **Example of Limit Order Match:**